RyanSaxe/MagicDraftBot/README.md

 # MagicDraftBot

-My initial attempt at a Magic: the Gathering Draft AI.
-The overall structure is as follows:
+My initial attempt at a Magic: the Gathering (MTG) Draft AI.

+### Game Description

+MTG Draft is a game where 8 players sit at a table and each open a pack of 14 MTG cards.
+They then select one (hidden), and pass the remainder (hidden) to the person to their left.
+This is repeated until no cards are left, and then repeated two more times (with two more packs) until each player has 42 cards.
+Then those 42 cards are used to construct a deck to play with.

+*Note: I currently don't have data corresponding to decks built nor games played, so this agent only participates in the card selection (drafting) process.*

+### Algorithmic Structure

 1. Cluster the dataset into archetypes via Kmeans
 1. for each cluster, learn pick-order given data of P2P2 - P3P14